 Getting ProvSQL

-There are two ways to run ProvSQL:
+There are three ways to run ProvSQL:

-• Installing from source (recommended) – full-featured, suitable for production use and development.
+• Installing from Source (recommended) – full-featured, suitable for production use and development.

-• Docker container – no installation required, ideal for quickly trying ProvSQL without modifying your system.
+• Docker Container – no installation required, ideal for quickly trying ProvSQL without modifying your system.

 Installing from Source